bnaras/py/stat390/README.md

 This is a simple webapp with a python form handler backed by a SQLite database for managing consulting requests.

+The Stanford infrastructure requires that you enable cgi scripts in your web space if you have not already done so; see the [https://tools.stanford.edu/ Stanford Tools] web page for this.

 The client directory contains the `.htaccess` and python form handler for the consulting clients.
 By default, it is set up so that Stanford associated people can make requests.
 Remains invariant over quarters